Arts and Crafts movement: Scotland

 The beginnings of the Arts and Crafts movement in Scotland were in the stained glass revival of the 1850s, pioneered by James Ballantine (1806–1877).
 His major works included the great west window of Dunfermline Abbey and the scheme for St. Giles Cathedral, Edinburgh.
 In Glasgow it was pioneered by Daniel Cottier (1838–1891), who had probably studied with Ballantine, and was directly influenced by William Morris, Ford Madox Brown and John Ruskin.
 His key works included the Baptism of Christ in Paisley Abbey, (c.
 1880).
 His followers included Stephen Adam and his son of the same name.

 The Glasgow-born designer and theorist Christopher Dresser (1834–1904) was one of the first, and most important, independent designers, a pivotal figure in the Aesthetic Movement and a major contributor to the allied Anglo-Japanese movement.
 The movement had an "extraordinary flowering" in Scotland where it was represented by the development of the 'Glasgow Style' which was based on the talent of the Glasgow School of Art.
 Celtic revival took hold here, and motifs such as the Glasgow rose became popularised.
 Charles Rennie Mackintosh (1868–1928) and the Glasgow School of Art were to influence others worldwide.

 Wales

-The situation in Wales was different than elsewhere in the UK.
+The situation in Wales was different from elsewhere in the UK.
 Insofar as craftsmanship was concerned, Arts and Crafts was a revivalist campaign.
 But in Wales, at least until World War I, a genuine craft tradition still existed.
 Local materials, stone or clay, continued to be used as a matter of course.